 A unique and distinctive animator whose award-winning works were made famous by MTV, Saturday Night Live, and various animation festivals.
 His trademarks

-include hand-drawn cartoons with faces, body parts and objects constantly morphing into grotesque and surreal exaggerations and absurdities, and a
+include hand-drawn cartoons with faces, body parts and objects constantly morphing into grotesque and surreal absurdities or exaggerations, and a

 twisted, creative and zany sense of humor.
 Little things like a hug can turn into a rubbery, slimy orgy of intertwining limbs, and a little daydreaming

-conventional narrative and an emphasis on gore and sex.
-Like Svankmajer, his output is at its best in the form of shorts, of which he has dozens.
+a restless and endlessly inventive animator.
+Like Svankmajer, his output is at its best in the form of shorts (earlier is better), of which he has dozens.
 Full-lengths

 are listed here.